meshula/meshula.github.com/posts/hexapod90.md

 ![Figure 6.
 The full stepping reflex circuit.](http://i148.photobucket.com/albums/s29/meshula/hexapodpreview.jpg "Stepping Reflex 3")

 The proposed controller uses the circuitry of Figure 6 duplicated 6 times (once for every leg).
-The complete circuit was simulated with the Hodgkin-Huxley type neurons described the Appendix and the connection strengths were manually finetuned.
+The complete circuit was simulated with the Hodgkin-Huxley type neurons described the Appendix and the connection strengths were manually fine-tuned.
 If the six central pattern generators are not interconnected, the circuit walks, driven by sensory feedback.
 The gait patterns generated by this circuit are highly irregular however, due to the lack of any sort of inter-leg coordination beyond that provided by load information.
-The simulated stepping reflex is quite robust and removing connections or randomly perturbing synaptic weights causes the gradual degradation of performance we have come to expect from neural nets.
+The simulated stepping reflex is quite robust and removing connections or randomly perturbing synaptic weights causes the gradual degradation of performance we have come to expect from neural nets (Chiel and Beer, 1989 [^Chiel-Beer-1989]).

 Although the central pattern generator can drive the circuit, it can be removed from the circuit without significant effect to the stepping reflex, as the main purpose of the central pattern generator neuron is in intra-leg coordination, as will be detailed in the next section.
 A leg will keep stepping even if all connections are corrupted to some small degree, pointing to the inherent robustness of this circuit design.

 ### 2.2: THE ROLE OF CENTRAL PATTERN GENERATION